Business Continuity Planning

 - How do you meet important deadlines?

 The list of questions grows, and so do the levels of uncertainty and anxiety.
-Without a BCP you will have to rely on an ad-hoc approach to deal with these.
+Without a BCP you will have to rely on an ad-hoc approach to deal with these issues.

 For further information on business continuity, please visit the Business Continuity Institute.